If you're going to have a transplant, there are things you can do now to help you and your family prepare.

 To review the results of transplants at a specific center, see U.S. Transplant Centers.
 From this list you can find information specific to that center: contact information, diseases treated, transplant experience, and patient survival.

-It is helpful to understand the costs of a transplant and the expenses covered by insurance.
-Some costs not covered by insurance may include office visits, travel, housing costs if the transplant takes place far from home, and co-pays for medication.
+Every health insurance plan is different, so you should talk to your insurance company as soon as you can.
+This way you can know ahead of time what your insurance will pay for and what you may have to pay.
+Some costs not covered by insurance may include, office visits, travel, housing costs if the transplant takes place far from home, and co-pays for medicines.

-If you have no insurance, you may be eligible for state or county programs or other forms of financial help.
+If you don't have insurance, talk to the social worker at your transplant center.
+You may be eligible for state or county programs, or other forms of financial help.

 For information about transplant expenses, insurance coverage, and resources to help you find answers to financial questions: